I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Instead of attacking a scroll:
 	remove the noun from play;
 	say "You tear up [the noun], and it loses coherence as it melts into thinnest air.
 Apparently only magic really gave it any substance, and that is now gone.";
-	if the player is in the Budless Grove and the never-children are unsatisfied begin;
-		now the never-children are satisfied;
+	if the player is in the Budless Grove and the never-children are unsatisfied: now the never-children are satisfied;
 		say "'The magic-uther tore up the [inscribed spell of the noun] all for uth!' one of the vile little creatures says, and the others make grudging gestures.
 'All wight.
-Can come play.'";
+Can come play.'".
-	end if.

 Understand the command "play" as "sing".
 Understand the command "dance" as "sing".
 Instead of singing in the presence of the never-children, say "The merest look from them would be enough to stop you, but in fact they give you quite a lot more than the merest look.
 At any rate - you stop."